Minugenty/Introduction-to-Deep-Learning-OvGU/README.md

     - Build a small “classification head” on top of the self-supervised model.
     - Train the classification network on labeled data.

+  ## 11. Adversarial Examples & Training
+ - Explored the phenomenon of adversarial examples and how to defend against them.